Optimally fast incremental Manhattan plane embedding and planar tight span construction: Representation by rectangular complexes

 The previous section described rectangular complexes as data structures for representing abstract metric spaces, but we are interested in them as a way to represent more specifically the tight spans of finite metric spaces.
 In this section we augment the rectangular complex to represent its relationship with the given finite metric space, and we describe how to compute distances in this augmented space.
 For clarity, we adopt terminology used in computational geometry in the context of Voronoi diagrams: a \emph{site} is one of the points of the finite metric space $(X,d)$ that we are attempting to find the tight span of (or, by extension, its image in the tight span) while a \emph{point} may refer to any point of the rectangular complex under discussion.

 Suppose that the rectangular complex $R$ represents the tight span of a finite set $(X,d)$ of sites.
 We may represent the isometry from $(X,d)$ to $R$ explicitly, by specifying for each site in $X$ which feature of $R$ it maps to and (if that feature is an edge or face) what its position within that feature is.
 If a site belongs to multiple features, we choose a single one of them arbitrarily.
+We also store, as part of our data structure, two \emph{representative sites} from $X$ for each bridge of the rectangular complex and four representative sites from $X$ for each face of the rectangular complex, with the property that each bridge or rectangular face is a subset of the tight span of its representative sites.
+We associate these representative sites with the endpoints or corners of the bridge or rectangle: for each point $v_i$ that is an endpoint of a bridge or the corner of a rectangle, we store a representative site $\site(v_i)$ with the property that, for every point $r$ in the bridge or rectangle, $d(r,\site(v_i))=d(r,v_i)+d(v_i,\site(v_i))$.
+We also store, for each endpoint of a bridge or each corner of a rectangle, the distance $d(v_i,\site(v_i))$.
+If a single point of the rectangular complex is the corner or endpoint of more than one bridge or rectangle, it may have different representative sites and distances stored with it for each of the bridges and rectangles it belongs to.
+We will show later that, as our tight span construction algorithm builds a rectangular complex representing the tight span of a set of sites, it is always able to find representative sites with the properties specified above.

-We also store, as part of our data structure, two sites from $X$ for each bridge of the rectangular complex and four sites from $X$ for each face of the rectangular complex.
-For each endpoint $v$ of each bridge, we store in the object representing the bridge a pointer to a site $\site(v)$ from $X$ that is closer to $v$ than to any other point of the bridge, and we also store the distance $d(v,\site(v))$.
-Similarly, for each corner $v$ of each face, we store in the object representing the face a pointer to a site $\site(v)$ from $X$ that is closer to $v$ than to any other point of the face, and we also store the distance $d(v,\site(v))$ (Figure~\ref{fig:c5-exploded}).
-Each bridge or face is therefore a subset of the tight span of the two or four sites associated with that feature.
+From this information, we may calculate the distance between any point of the rectangular complex and any new site, using only information that can be looked up in constant time, via a formula resembling a landmark-based technique of Goldberg and Harrelson for bounding distances in arbitrary metric spaces~\cite{GolHar-SODA-05}:

-As we show in Appendix II, we may use this information to calculate the distance between any point of the rectangular complex and any new site, in constant time per calculation.
+\begin{lemma} Let $C$ be a rectangular complex, augmented as above, that represents the tight span of a set $S$ of $n-1$ sites, let $R$ be a rectangular face of $C$, let $r$ be a point in $R$, and let $s$ be an additional site.
+Let the four corners of $R$ be the points $v_0$, $v_1$, $v_2$, and $v_3$.
+Then, in the tight span of $S\cup\{s\}$,